1RaY-1/simple-files-organizer/README.md

 # FilesTracker
 It can be very useful.

-If needed directory does not exist, this program will create them.
+If needed directory does not exist, this program will create it itself.

 This program might work on Linux, Mac and Windows, but maybe you'll need to change directories.